Manecas1221212/romance/chapter_10.md

 Anna stood.
 "I'm trying to hold our life together."

 "No. You're trying to control everything because you can't control yourself."
-Andrew's eyes were wet.
+Andrew's eyes were wet, his voice breaking.
 "I'm drowning, Anna.
 I lost my sister.
-I'm grieving.
-And you're so busy building cases and tracking phones that you haven't even noticed."
+Mia is dead.
+And I'm grieving alone because you're so busy building cases and tracking phones that you haven't even noticed."

 "I noticed."

 "Did you?"
-He stepped closer.
-"Because from where I'm standing, you cared more about your email security than you did about me crying in the studio at three a.m."
+He stepped closer, and she could see the genuine pain in his face.
+"Because from where I'm standing, you cared more about your email security than you did about me crying in the studio at three a.m.
+Mia died, and you made a checklist.
+That's who you've become."

 "That's not fair."